-• Borrower Eligibility:
+Borrower Eligibility:

 - Total qualifying income for all borrowers must be less than or equal to 100% of the Area Median Income (AMI) for the property location.
-For determining eligibility, lenders must refer to Fannie Mae's Area Median Income Look Up Tool or Freddie Mac's Home Possible Income and Property Eligibility Tool. - All borrower(s) eligible income must be used to determine eligibility for the program. - No other real estate may be owned by the occupying borrower(s) at the time of closing, including property retained for pending sale at a later date, regardless of equity in the current residence.
-See requirements for nonoccupying borrowers below.
+For determining eligibility, lenders must refer to Fannie Mae's Area Median Income Look Up Tool or Freeddie Mac's Home Possible Income and Property Eligibility Tool. - All borrower(s) eligible income must be used to determine eligibility for the program.